mnemnion/zitron/doc/zitron.md

 with real code.
 Not that this would be likely if it were not for that rule, but it's nice that it simply doesn't work.

-Zig gets along just fine without a preprocessor, but this kind of code-generating little language can strain comptime's ability to make code which is universally-valid without this.
+Zig gets along just fine without a preprocessor, but this kind of code-generating DSL can strain comptime's ability to make code which is universally-valid without this.
 In particular, use of `%if(n)def` can be helpful combined with the [`%trace_writer`](#trace_writer) directive: that directive itself, and all support code to enable tracing, can be gated behind a macro definition.

 #### 4.4.9 The `%impl` directive <a id="impl">